dendotai/muxa/SPEC.md

 **Dependencies**: `mprocs` only (no CLI framework needed)

+> [!NOTE]
-**Note on Argument Parsing**: The multi-argument flag pattern (e.g., `-s backend dev api`) is uncommon in CLIs, but provides the cleanest syntax for our use case.
+> **Argument Parsing**: The multi-argument flag pattern (e.g., `-s backend dev api`) is uncommon in CLIs, but provides the cleanest syntax for our use case.
 Alternative approaches like colon-delimited strings would be ugly with complex commands (e.g., `-w "mobile:npx expo start --tunnel:expo"`).
 This "2D array" pattern requires custom parsing, which is why we implement our own parser instead of using commander or similar frameworks.

 ## Success Criteria